roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  The other two men were still standing next to them, and now each of them were gently jerking off their rock-hard dicks.
 Trisha felt a thrill run through her at the sight of it; she could see their lust throbbing in their shafts, masturbating at the sight of them because their desire was too much to contain, their carnal hunger deep in their faces and their eyes.
 Now, one man stepped forward and kneeled down next to Trisha, admiring the little brunette's slender, tight body as she rocked back and forth, slurping hungrily on his friend's cock.

  Trisha was still gulping and sucking when she felt his hands slide around her slim figure, fumbling for the zipper of her graduation gown.
 With one smooth motion he quickly pulled the gown off, letting the fabric sink to the ground, useless.
 Now both cheerleaders were on display, kneeling in the grass, their graduation gowns tossed on the field.
 Britney's gorgeous, round tits jiggled and danced as she bobbed back and forth, her blonde hair cascading across her shoulders, her mouth working hard as she serviced her man.
 Next to her, perky little Trisha was gently rocking back and forth as she slurped, her slender hips wiggling and straining forward.
 Her dress hugged her slim frame, the neckline dipping low enough to display her firm chest, the skirt riding up enough to show off her dainty, smooth legs as she kneeled in the grass.
-Report_Story #4